What you will need:

 To sign up for a developer account, visit this webpage and enter the Apple ID that will always be used for your church’s app: https://developer.apple.com/enroll/

 Once you sign in, you will be presented with a screen where you select the type of Developer Account that you want to sign up for.
-The 3 that you will want to consider are Individual, Non-Profit, or Company.
+The 2 that you will want to consider are Non-Profit or Company(Apple won't allow Non-Profits or Company's to deploy apps under an Individual account).
 The factors to take into account for each are:

 - Non-Profit - This will most likely be the most difficult to set up with Apple in order to get them all of the information that they need, but the advantage is that Apple may waive the $99/year Apple Developer fee, so if you have the necessary information to prove that you are a non-profit then this may be the best option for you.
 If you are able to set up this account, you will be able to have multiple developers so you can just add one of our team members to your account and you won’t need to share you Apple ID credentials with us.
 The developer name that appears on the AppStore will be the company’s name that you set up, which will most likely be your church.